 Columbia, MD

-Columbia is a census-designated place in Howard County, Maryland, United States.
-It is a planned community consisting of 10 self-contained villages.
-The census-designated place had a population of 104,681 at the 2020 census, making it the second most populous community in Maryland after Baltimore.
-Columbia, located between Baltimore and Washington, D.C., is officially part of the Baltimore metropolitan area.
-Columbia proper consists only of that territory governed by the Columbia Association, but larger areas are included under its name by the U.S. Postal Service and the Census Bureau.
-These include several other communities which predate Columbia, including Simpsonville, Atholton, and in the case of the census, part of Clarksville.
-Columbia began with the idea that a city could enhance its residents' quality of life.
-Developer James Rouse attempted to create the new community in terms of human values, rather than economics and engineering.
-Opened in 1967, Columbia was intended to not only eliminate the inconveniences of then-current subdivision design, but also eliminate racial, religious and class segregation.
+Columbia is a planned community in Howard County, Maryland, United States, consisting of 10 self-contained villages.
+With a population of 104,681 at the 2020 census, it is the second-most-populous community in Maryland, after Baltimore.
+Columbia, located between Baltimore and Washington, D.C., is part of the Baltimore metropolitan area and is tracked by the United States Census Bureau as a census-designated place.
+Columbia proper consists only of territory governed by the Columbia Association, a not-for-profit management company.
+The United States Postal Service also uses the name for other communities that predate Columbia, including Simpsonville and Atholton; the Census Bureau also counts part of Clarksville as Columbia.
+Developer James Rouse founded Columbia in 1967, aiming to create a community that would avoid the inconveniences of then-current subdivision design; eliminate racial, religious and class segregation; and reduce leapfrog and spot zoning development.

 Best Rated Locations